-Most of the 10th Maine mustered out early in 1863 at the end of their enlistments, but enough men had signed up for three years service to reorganize as a three company battalion.
-It was commanded at Gettysburg by Captain John Davis Beardsley, a sawmill owner from Woodstock who had enlisted along with all his mill hands.
-Assigned to provost guard duty, its 170 men suffered no casualties.
+The 10th Maine started its existence as a regiment in the fall of 1861.
+The regiment took part in the Battles of Cedar Mountain and Antietam.
+Most of the 10th Maine mustered out early in 1863 at the end of their enlistments.
+But enough men had signed up for three years service that the regiment was able to reorganize as a three company battalion.
+Captain John Davis Beardsley commanded the battalion at Gettysburg.
+He was a sawmill owner from Woodstock who had enlisted along with all his mill hands.
+The battalion was assigned to provost guard duty.
+Its 170 men suffered no casualties.

 From the monument: